okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 Each split itself is known as a leaf.

-The algorithm can handle mathematical issues and we can focus on the practical element of the algorithm
+The algorithm can handle mathematical issues and we can focus on the practical element of the algorithm.